 The Harley Langdale, Jr. College of Business Administration: Departments of Accounting, Economics and Finance, Management and Healthcare Administration, and Marketing and International Business.

-The James L. and Dorothy H. Dewar College of Education and Human Services: Departments of Adult and Career Education; Communication Sciences and Disorders and Special Education; Curriculum, Leadership, and Technology; Human Services; Initial Teacher Preparation and Service; Kinesiology and Physical Education; Marriage and Family Therapy; Library and Information Sciences; Middle, Secondary, Reading, and Deaf Education; Psychology, Counseling, and Family Therapy; and Social Work.
+The James L. and Dorothy H. Dewar College of Education and Human Services: Departments of Adult and Career Education; Communication Sciences and Disorders and Special Education; Curriculum, Leadership, and Technology; Human Services; Initial Teacher Preparation and Service; Kinesiology and Physical Education; and Library and Information Sciences.

 The College of the Arts: Departments of Art and Design, Music, and Communication Arts.

 The College of Nursing and Health Sciences: Departments of Undergraduate Nursing and Graduate Nursing; Exercise Physiology; and Athletic Training.